Chicago Railroad Fair 1949 - Guide Book and Photos

 Chicago, acknowledged rail capital of the United States, was the site of the great Railroad Fair of 1948 and 1949.
 Sponsored by some 38 railroad companies along with suppliers such as The Budd Company and The Pullman Company, the fair drew thousands to its Lake Michigan shoreline location for a celebration of "100 years of railroad progress."

 President of the Railroad Fair was Lenox R. Lohr, president of Chicago's distinguished Museum of Science and Industry.
-The fair's Board of Directors included such railroad industry luminaries as John W. Barriger (then president of the Monon Route), William N. Deramus III (president of the Chicago Great Western) and Wayne A. Johnston (president of the Illinois Central).
+The fair's Board of Directors included such railroad industry luminaries as John W. Barriger, then president of the Monon Route; Wayne A. Johnston, president of the Illinois Central; and for the 1949 season, William N. Deramus III, then president of the Chicago Great Western.

 Dr. Richard Leonard